-Subsequently, all financial liabilities are carried at amortised cost using the effective interest method except for financial liabilities through profit or loss which are carried at fair value.
+Subsequently, all financial liabilities are carried at amortised cost using the effective interest method.

 Presentation

 All financial assets are classified as non-current except financial assets at fair value through profit or loss, those with maturities of less than 12 months from the statement of financial position date, those which the directors have the express intention of holding for less than 12 months from the statement of financial position date or those that are required to be sold to raise operating capital, in which case they are classified as current assets.